abouyamourn/abouyamourn.github.io/_pages/about.md

 I'm a methodologist interested in causal inference, machine learning, and selective inference.

-In September, I'm joining Princeton as a Postdoc in Politics, Statistics and Machine Learning working with Arthur Spriling.
+In September, I'm joining Princeton as a Postdoc in Politics, Statistics and Machine Learning working with Arthur Spirling.
 I'm currently a PhD candidate at UC Berkeley.

 I'm advised by Thad Dunning, and my dissertation committee members are Kirk Bansak, Erin Hartman, Avi Feller, and Peng Ding.